azgard88odin/ssh_certificates/README.md

 ```
 //Install Apache2 on a Debian based server
 sudo apt install apache2
+systemctl start apache2

+//Offer files on the server
+cp /path/to/file /var/www/html/

 //The best would be to download the certificates onto the CA server needed for the signing
 curl -O 192.168.123.123/certificate-to-sign-cert.pub // Download the file onto the current server into the cwd (current working directory)